-10.3 Criteria for Service
+11.3 Criteria for Service

 In the assessing an individual's performance in professional and institutional service, certain indicators are employed; a partial list is given below.
 To be rated excellent in service, an individual should excel in several of the indicators.
-The higher the rank, the larger number of indicators are needed to qualify for a particular evaluation level (see Article 9.10.)
+The higher the rank, the larger number of indicators are needed to qualify for a particular evaluation level (see Article 11.1).
+These criteria do not apply to Specialized Faculty except as stated in Article 11.3.3

-10.3.1 Indicators for professional service
+11.3.1 Indicators for professional service